Beach Bud: The Best Beaches to Enjoy Marijuana (Legally) in the U.S.

 Here’s how to have a dope (and law-abiding) beach vacation in coastal states where recreational marijuana is legal.

 It’s not as simple to get high on the beach in this canna-friendly state as you’d think.
-Consuming cannabis of any form in public is still illegal in California, so finding safe ways to get high in nature is no picnic.
+Consuming cannabis in public is still illegal in California, so finding safe ways to get high in nature is no picnic.
 This law includes public spaces like state parks where you are outdoors, but can easily find yourself completely alone.

 Located just south of Los Angeles, these California beaches offer something you won’t find in many other beach towns: cannabis lounges.
 Much like bars, lounges offer a safe, legal place to consume and purchase cannabis with friends.
 Cannabis lounges haven’t come to Oregon or Washington yet, and there are still very few in California, so you’ll be experiencing a new frontier in the West Coast cannabis industry.
 The ones in Long Beach and Newport Beach are just a short distance from the ocean, so it’s easy to catch an Uber or walk to the coast when you’re ready for sun and sand.